Antvirf/data-scraping-system/README.md

 ### Ingestion - ```ingestion```

 A Python FastAPI-based REST API that receives data from all ```scrapers``` and pushes them to a backend database.
 All interactions with the DB happen here, so ```ingestion``` will also contain database initialization scripts.
+First backend to be implemented will be PostgreSQL.